c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/3_Import.md

 	database = ~/ESIS/archives/bonds.csv
 	frame = ~/ESIS/frames/c7106.gpkg
 	period = 20220501 - 20220731
-	quality = 0.9
+	quality = 0.7
 	...
 ```

 The *quality* parameter defines the lowest partition of undisturbed pixels in the passed *frame*.
 Quality must be passed as a figure between 0 and 1.
 Most of the public remote sensing images are shipped with a quality mask.
-This mask is used to cut out image disturbances. *Import* uses the quality mask to reject images with more errors than the given limit.
+This mask is used to cut out image disturbances. *Import* uses the quality mask to reject images with more dropouts than the given limit.

 If individual images have to be used, the quality should be close to the maximum (1.0).
-If enough images from the same season are available, images with up to 50% errors can be combined into a single image with average values (see [reduce](5_Reduce.md)).
+If enough images from the same season are available, images with up to 50% errors (*quality = 0.5*) can be combined into a single image (see [reduce](5_Reduce.md)).
 The result is the most frequent value of each pixel.
 In many cases it is preferable to a single image.

 ------

-### Bands

-**Select bands to be extracted from the archive**
+### *Bands:* Select bands to be extracted from the archive

 ```
 IMALYS [import]